100 Black Men of Greater Beaumont, Inc.

-In the summer of 2004, a group of concerned black men in the Beaumont area, brought together by Atty.
-Audwin Samuel, began to meet to determine the viability of organizing a community group to positively impact the area, especially the young black males in the community.
-These forward thinking men included such leaders as Audwin Samuel, Arthur Louis, Jr., Kirby Jones, Joe Brown, Ed Turner, Vernon Durden, Byron Franklin, and others.
+In the summer of 2004, a group of concerned black men in the Beaumont area brought together by Atty.
+Audwin Samuel began to meet to determine the viability of organizing a community group to positively impact the area, especially the young black males in the community.
+These forward-thinking men included such leaders as Audwin Samuel, Arthur Louis, Jr., Kirby Jones, Joe Brown, Ed Turner, Vernon Durden, Byron Franklin, and others.
 Starting in June of 2004, the first series of meetings were held at Richard’s Café on College St. and they would become known as The 100 Black Men’s Coalition.
-After work by Audwin Samuel was completed on the articles of incorporation and the National “100” membership application submitted, the membership in the 100 Black Men of America was approved by the National Organization and the group was chartered as the 100 Black Men of Greater Beaumont, Inc. This name not only reflected a connection to the National Organization, but it also indicated the local group’s desire to include and allow expansion into all of the cities in the Southeast Texas Golden Triangle area.
+The vision of the organization was established and the desire to become a member of the 100 Black Men of America’s National organization was discussed.
+Early in the process, an Executive Board was put in place and later Officers, including a chairman, and 1st & 2nd Vice-chairmen.